hochreutenerl/camp-dictionary/src/explanations/ch.md

  * many groups cook all their meals on the fire
  * big games in the forest (Geländespiel)
  * camp construction (Lagerbau) is a big part of every camp, many of these have major self built structures
- * districts and local groups define their structure and activities (like age groups, programme content, courses) completely themselves
+ * districts and local groups define their structure and activities (like age groups, programme content, courses) almost completely on their own
- * group members and leaders are in generally rather young
+ * group members and leaders are in generally rather young (local group leaders are usually between 18 and 25 years old)
  * the "Federal Office of Sport" stronlgy supports camps with material and funds (as long as leaders visit courses and let their programme be cheked)

 ## Languages
 Switzerland has four official languages: German (63%), French (23%), Italian (8%) and Romansh (1%)

-In Swiss YMCA the distribution is as follows: German (95%), French (4%), Romansh (1%).
+In Swiss YMCA scouts the distribution is as follows: German (95%), French (4%), Romansh (1%).
-Most information is therefore only available German and limited in French.
+Most information is therefore only available German and to some extent in French.

 ## Age Structure
 In most local groups the member of the groups stay together even though they change the "age group".